GaneshmKumar/100-days-of-code/log.md

 **Today's Progress**: Made few changes to the journal design and added prototype for journal options like rename, change cover, delete and info

+### Day 86: 25, May 2018 (Friday)
+**Today's Progress**: Created design for empty journals/entries/trash/recent.
+Also made few modifications to the existing design